DHI-GRAS/terracotta-react/packages/terracotta-react/src/hooks/README.md

 #### `keys`

-An object respective to the response received from the `/keys` endpoint of the providede terracotta host.
+An object respective to the response received from the `/keys` endpoint of the provided terracotta host.

 Example:
 ```